eezstreet/SWATEliteForce/README.md

 - Corrected some typos
 - Five new commands: LEADER THROW & CLEAR; OPEN, LEADER & CLEAR; OPEN, LEADER & MAKE ENTRY; BREACH, LEADER & CLEAR; BREACH, LEADER & MAKE ENTRY.
 These commands let you throw the grenade instead of the AI doing it.
 - When an AI is issued a BREACH command, and they are out of breaching equipment, they will now only pick the lock when the door is locked, instead of always picking the lock.
+- Redid all of the campaign progression/unlocks
+- Removed the VIP Colt M1911 (for now)
+- Added "Take Screenshot" option to controls menu
+- Fixed a bug introduced in the last patch where snipers would be inaccurate
+- Greatly increased the effectiveness of Stinger grenades against Hostage and Suspect morale.
+They're as good as Tasers now.
+- Greatly increased the area of effect for Stinger grenades.
+- Doubled the duration of effect for CS gas but greatly reduced its morale modifier
+- Slightly increased the effectiveness of Tasers against Suspect morale
+- Slightly increased the effectiveness of bullets against Hostage morale
+- Slightly reduced the effectiveness of C2 against Hostage morale
+- Removed a slight (< 1 second) delay from AI being affected by Stinger and Flashbangs. (it still exists for CS gas)
+- Reduced duration of effect of Pepperball gun by 50%
+- FMJ and buckshot can now ricochet off of hard surfaces
+  * Currently a 50% chance to do a perfect mirror on Stone, Concrete, Thick Metal, Thick Glass, Opaque Glass, Bricks, and Water

 #### NITTY GRITTY/TYPOS AND STATS ####
 * NOTE: some very (microscopically) tiny changes to stats aren't mentioned.
 For instance, the Nova Pump had its muzzle velocity raised by 2 units - not noteworthy at all and hardly noticeable.